Kidričevo: Mass graves

 Kidričevo is the site of two mass graves connected with the Sterntal Concentration Camp.
 The Sterntal 1 Mass Grave (Grobišče Sterntal 1) was uncovered in the 1980s during excavation work at the Talum factory.
 The remains were removed and disposed of in an undocumented manner.
 The grave is located in a meadow behind the factory.
-The Sterntal 2 Mass Grave (Grobišče Sterntal 2) contains the bodies of prisoners from the Šterntal concentration camp.
+The Sterntal 2 Mass Grave (Grobišče Sterntal 2) contains the bodies of prisoners from the Sterntal concentration camp.
 It is located in a pine grove opposite the entrance to the former camp, about 50 m from the road.